no4kar/js_2048-game/README.md

 2) Responsive design, playable on both desktop and mobile devices.
 3) Score tracking to keep track of your progress.
 4) Ability to restart the game at any time.
-5) Enjoyable sound effects for a more immersive experience.

 ## How to Play:
 - Use the arrow keys or swipe gestures (on mobile) to move the tiles in the desired direction.